ninjudd/cake/README.md

                      [clojure-protobuf "0.3.0"]
                      [tokyocabinet "1.2.3"]])

+## A Persistent JVM

+If you've used the JVM for much time at all, you know that one of the worst things about it is the incredibly slow start-up time.
+This is even more apparent when you are running a build tool.
+Cake solves this problem by using persistent JVMs (one for Cake itself, and one for your project).
+When you run the `cake` script, it first makes sure the JVM is running, then it connects using a socket and sends your command.
+This makes interacting with your Clojure project blazingly fast.
+This also makes it really easy to open multiple REPL threads that all share a single JVM which is great for testing parallel code.

+Cake tries to keep the persistent JVMs running as long as possible by reloading Clojure files that have changed.
+However, when .java, .class and .jar files change, Cake has to restart the project JVM.
+If you have existing REPL or Swank connections though, Cake will refuse to close the JVM, printing a warning instead.

 ## Default Tasks

 Cake provides default tasks for most of the things you probably do on a regular basis.